-Chicago co-founder Danny Seraphine is putting the finishing touches on his second album with California Transit Authority – which fashioned its name and its muscular jazz-rock approach from his old group’s initial sound: “If you love early Chicago, then you are going to love this,” Seraphine said in the latest SER Sitdown.
+Chicago co-founder Danny Seraphine is putting the finishing touches on his second album with California Transit Authority – which fashioned its name and its muscular jazz-rock approach from his old group’s initial sound: “If you love early Chicago, then you are going to love this,” Seraphine said in the latest Something Else!
+Sitdown.
 “I’m very proud of it, and I think everybody in the band is.”

 A group co-founder, Seraphine had been in two prior groups with eventual Chicago saxophonist Walt Parazaider and guitarist Terry Kath.
 Together with trombonist James Pankow, trumpet player Lee Loughnane, keyboardist Robert Lamm and bassist Peter Cetera, they helped establish a muscular improvisational amalgam in the early 1970s.
 After the untimely death of Kath, inarguably the very soul of Chicago, it was Seraphine who brought in producer David Foster, a new management team and R&B-soaked singer Bill Champlin – moves that hurtled the band to superstardom in the 1980s, even as it fundamentally shifted the group’s sound towards a more commercial bent.

 Though his playing with Chicago is now part of the rock-music tapestry, Seraphine counts among his musical influences a number of jazz greats, including Buddy Rich, Elvin Jones, Tony Williams and Jo Jones, among others.
 That added a lyrical complexity to Seraphine’s playing.
 Still, by the time he left Chicago in the early 1990s, much of his drum work had been replaced by MIDI and computerized beats – a programming process that Seraphine eventually mastered himself before disagreements with the band led to his ouster.